FIRST CONTACT DAY

 FIRST CONTACT DAY HISTORY

 In 1996, Star Trek: First Contact was released in theaters across the nation.
-Starfleet and crew travel through time and encounter historical figure Dr. Zefram Cochrane.
-His spacecraft, the Phoenix, launches and becomes first in human history to reach warp drive.
+Starfleet and crew travel through time and encounter the historical figure, Dr. Zefram Cochrane.
+His spacecraft, the Phoenix, launches and becomes the first in human history to reach warp drive.
 Moments after the launch, Vulcans appear at the base near Boseman, Montana.

-The date is April 5, 2063, and throughout 300 years of future history, First Contact Day honors the achievements of Dr. Cochrane and the historic first interactions between humans and Vulcans.
+The date is April 5, 2063, and First Contact Day honors the achievements of Dr. Cochrane and the historic first interactions between humans and Vulcans.
 Present-day sci-fi fans celebrate the event as well.